 A review of the file confirmed that the Employer had entitled the dental team to undertake specific roles and responsibilities associated with radiology and ensured that these staff had completed appropriate training.
-The RPS oversees radiation safety within the practice and regularly reviews the radiation protection file to ensure that it is accurate and up to date.
+The RPS oversees radiation safety within the practice and regularly reviews the radiation protection files to ensure that they are accurate and up to date.

 The appointed RPA must undertake a critical examination and acceptance test of all new x-ray equipment; thereafter the RPA must complete a quality assurance test every three years as specified within the legislation.
-The most recent report generated by the RPA on 7 October 2021 evidenced that the x-ray equipment had been examined and any recommendations made had been actioned.
+A critical examination and acceptance test report for the CBCT machine was undertaken on 11 November 2022.
+The most recent reports generated by the RPA (6 February 2023) evidenced that the x-ray equipment had been examined and any recommendations made had been actioned.

-A copy of the local rules was on display near the x-ray machine and appropriate staff had signed to confirm that they had read and understood these.
+A copy of the local rules was on display near each x-ray machine observed and appropriate staff had signed to confirm that they had read and understood these.
 The dental team demonstrated sound knowledge of radiology and radiation safety including the local rules and associated practice.

-Quality assurance systems and processes were in place to ensure that all matters relating to xrays reflect legislation and best practice guidance.
+Quality assurance systems and processes were in place to ensure that all matters relating to x-rays reflect legislation and best practice guidance.
 It was evidenced that all measures are taken to optimise radiation dose exposure.
 This included the use of rectangular collimation, x-ray audits and digital x-ray processing.

 The radiology and radiation safety arrangements evidenced that procedures are in place to ensure that appropriate x-rays are taken safely.